hyperiqn/nowatermark/README.md

 Special thanks to the authors of the CLWD dataset and the researchers behind Pix2PixHD, Segformer, and advanced UNet architectures.

 ---
-This README provides an overview of the **Watermark Removal using GANs** project, detailing its methodology, results, and future scope.